Ungeziefi/Subnautica-Mods/Tweaks/Tweaks Progress.md

 - Multiplies the build time of structures.
 - Multiplies the craft time of items.
 - Disables eating and using medkits underwater.
 - Swivel chairs now can swivel.
-(Improved by adding acceleration, deceleration, and inertia.)
+(Improved by adding acceleration, deceleration, and inertia.
+Still not happy with it until the model is replaced to split the base.
+Might also remove the space check or implement spinning by hand while not sitting, which would need new icons.)
 - Breaking outcrops requires a tool.
 - Newly crafted power cells now match the charge of the batteries used to craft them.
 (Improved by supporting any number of batteries instead of hardcoding to 2.)
 - Removed the epilepsy warning during startup.
+- The rotation of plants in planters is now randomized.
 **Minor Tweaks**
   - The bladderfish description now mentions it can be used as a source of oxygen.